Regulation vs Legislation – How Do They Differ and Why Does it Matter for Your Business?

 What is Legislation Exactly?

-Creating legislation involves passing bills through the House of Commons and the House of Lords.
+Creating legislation involves passing bills through the House of Commons first, then the House of Lords.
 After that process has been completed, the proposed legislation must get Royal Assent from the monarch before it comes into force.
 Passing a piece of legislation can take as little time as a few days, or it may take years.

 Health and Safety Courses